t-troebst/perfanno.nvim/README.md

 ## Example Config

-The following config sets the highlights to a nice color gradient between the background color and an orangered.
+The following config sets the highlights to a nice RGB color gradient between the background color and an orange red.
 It also sets convenient keybindings for all of the standard commands.

 ```lua